Information for active clergy and lay employees of the Diocese of Newark.

 Do your homework

-Also, you might wish to call the offices of your health providers and ask which plans they accept.
+You might wish to call the offices of your health providers and ask which plans they accept.
 Often, you will find out that your physicians have preferences and could save you money.
 It will take some time, but could be well worth the effort with lower costs.
 In fact, it’s in everyone’s interest to check with their health providers on preferred plans.

 Enrollment for current members